-The Table widget displays interactive attribute tables for feature layers and scene layers with an associated feature layer with the option to include multiple sheets that end users access via tabs or a list.
+The Table widget displays interactive attribute tables for feature layers and scene layers with an associated feature layer with the option to include multiple sheets that users access via tabs or a list.
 You can choose which fields to include in the table and turn on tools such as search and selection.
 Users can sort tables by one or multiple fields and by ascending or descending order.

 Use this widget to support app design requirements such as the following: